 Don’t be a victim.
 Always do your due diligence when choosing a data recovery service provider.
 Don’t forget to back up all your files on a separate hard drive and in the cloud.

 This article is written by Daniel William.
-Daniel is Content Director and a Cyber Security Director at IDStrong.
-His great passion is to maintain the safety of the organization's online systems and networks.
+Daniel is a Cyber Security Expert.
+His great passion is to maintain the safety of the organization’s online systems and networks.
 He knows that both individuals and businesses face the constant challenge of cyber threats.
 Identifying and preventing these attacks is a priority for Daniel.
+You can reach Daniel at LinkedIn.

 Disclosure: Some of our articles may contain affiliate links; this means each time you make a purchase, we get a small commission.
 However, the input we produce is reliable; we always handpick and review all information before publishing it on our website.
 We can ensure you will always get genuine as well as valuable knowledge and resources.